-Educational facilities have been facing incredible adversity: whether it’s weather events, grid failures, or potential threats from outside parties.
+Educational facilities can face weather events, grid failures, or potential threats from outside parties.
 Power outages can cripple schools with impacts on class schedules, as well as the potential for data loss and critical equipment damage.
 For universities, this could mean losing thousands of dollars and countless hours of student and faculty time should heating/cooling units preserving grant-based experiments become inoperable.

 Even elementary and secondary schools have fire alarms, phone systems, and computer networks that may need protection from a backup generator in case of a power outage.
 In addition, many educational buildings are used as fall-out shelters, so backup power is needed for emergency lighting to ensure safe passage for everyone in the building.

 With so much at stake, many educational facilities are relying on high kW generators to provide the standby/emergency power needed.
 These generators can ensure the heating, cooling, ventilation, refrigeration, security, and elevator systems can continue to work.
 These capabilities allow a school to continue functioning until normal power is restored.

 Generac’s inventive Modular Power System (MPS) for paralleling generators offers educational facilities the power, redundancy, scalability, and safety required.